-The term 'siblings' includes both natural, adopted and step brothers and sisters.
+The term 'sibling' or 'siblings' includes both natural, adopted and step brothers and sisters.
 It also includes fostered siblings, where foster care has been arranged by Children and Family Services.
-Other family relationships such as cousins will not be considered under this criterion.
+Other family relationships will not be considered under this criterion, including cousins.